Famous People Buried at Forest Hills

 • Abolitionists William Lloyd Garrison, William Cooper Nell, and Lysander Spooner.

-• Composer Amy Beach, one of the first women to have a symphony performed in America; Oliver Ditson, 19th century America's most successful music publisher; Joseph "Wally" Walcott, whose Wally's Jazz Cafe has presented Billie Holliday, Sarah Vaughn, and Branford Marsalis.
+• Composer Amy Beach, one of the first women to have a symphony performed in America; Oliver Ditson, 19th century America's most successful music publisher; Joseph "Wally" Walcott, whose Wally's Jazz Cafe has presented Billie Holliday, Sarah Vaughn, and Branford Marsalis; and Elma Lewis, cultural activist and educator.

-• Suffragist and activist Lucy Stone, who was the first person cremated in New England, at what is now the Forest Hills Crematory.
+• Suffragette and abolitionist Lucy Stone, who was the first person cremated in New England, at what is now the Forest Hills Crematory.

 • Self-made millionaires and philanthropists Andrew Carney, George Robert White, and Eben Jordan.